Kids' Warm Clothing for Winter

 Extreme Cold Weather Clothes for boys and girls, infants, toddlers and juniors

-This is the US page | Go to UK page
+This is the US page |

 Surface area and volume - insulating your little penguin.
 Kids are proportionally smaller versions of adults, this means that they have relatively more surface area for their volume than an adult does and so they cool down faster in cold conditions and warm up faster in hot conditions being less able than an adult to control their body temperature naturally.
 So relative to an adult, a child will need somewhat more clothing for the same cold conditions in the way that a penguin chick needs more insulation than its parent.